 These are specific, achievable, and have a defined timeline.
 This allows you to monitor progress and determine if you’re meeting your targets.
 For example, if your objective is to increase your social media following, a specific, achievable, defined goal could be to increase your number of followers by 20% within six months.

 Finally, set key performance indicators (KPIs) to help measure progress towards your goals.
 KPIs can be used to track various aspects of your social media performance, such as engagement, reach, website traffic, and conversions.
-When setting KPIs, it’s important to choose metrics that align with your goals and are relevant to your business.

 Determine Which Social Media Platforms to Collect Data From